Home Alone: “Why Don’t I Book?”

 A talented new voice actor auditions but consistently fails to get called back or book.
 Why?

 Being direct-able is a must for any voice actor.
-You may have talent, but if you aren’t direct-able, you won’t get called back or work.
+You may have talent, but if you aren’t direct-able, you won’t get called back and you won’t find work.

 Laying down a good audition at a casting facility is a team effort.
 You are directed by a booth operator or casting director.
 In addition there may be a separate engineer as well ensuring it’s sounding great.